Deploy Logistics Operational Dashboards using DataPane

 Week-1 Wednesday: we experienced a surge in the number of pieces per line due to a special promotion for a certain item.

-Split of orders per ratio of line/order
+Split of orders per the ratio of line/order

 Question